schedjoules/calendar-store-api/README.md

 ```
 GET /pages/{page_id}&locale={ISO 639-1 code}&location={ISO_3166 code}

-Required GET parameters
+Optional GET parameters
+- locale (if omitted defaults to 'en')
+- location (if omitted defaults to 'us' unless page_id is used)
 - page_id

-Optional GET parameters
-- locale
-- location
 ```

-If you use the locale and location parameter you will overwrite the page\_id and you will be redirected to the correct page_id.
+If you use the location parameter you will overwrite the page\_id and you will be redirected to the page_id of the specific country you requested in the locale.
 So have your application detect the users locale and location and the API will return the page with the calendars that are most relevant to the user in his preferred language ;-)

 Default language code is 'en'.
 Default country code is 'us'.